 To kick off Catholic Schools Week, our church and school collect teddy bears for the Sherrif's department.
 Each year we provide over 400 stuffed animals that travel with our officers.
 When they are called to an accident or tragedy involving a child, a stuffed animal is given to comfort the young child.

 Student Council sponsors different fundraisers throughout the year to help different organizations.
 Last year we collected coloring books, crayons and books for the children at St. Jude's Hospital.

 Student Council holds an annual clothing drive for Clothes to Kids.
-Thier mission is to provide new and quality used clothing to low income or in crisis school age children, free of charge.
+Their mission is to provide new and quality used clothing to low income or in-crisis school-age children, free of charge.
 Last year we donated over 1,000 items of clothing!